mars-college/mars.college/_pages/live.md

         Mars College takes place on an ancient dry lake bed in the Sonoran Desert.
 We adhere to the radical self reliance and leave no trace principles from Burningman.
 We construct an inner compound of communal structures framed with wood and pallet racks to provide closed in work spaces, kitchen areas, wind protection and shade for the tent living areas.
     </p>
     <p>
         We provide water, weather protection, electricity, high-speed internet, and communal working spaces.
 It is easy to live comfortably and get work done while at Mars College.
+With our basic needs met among a supportive community, we are free to <a href="/study">pursue our passions.</a>
     </p>
     <h2>
         <span id="tents">